 A solar generator consists of an array of solar panels, a battery bank, and power conversion equipment.
 Solar generators switch automatically to backup power when the utility grid fails, and provide a daily supply of electricity from sunlight for critical appliances and circuits in the home.
 A reserve supply of energy in the battery bank keeps the system running during low-light conditions, and systems normally recharge in a single day.
 When the utility grid is up, solar generators perform like a grid-tied solar system and send extra electricity to the utility for credits on your bill.
 The savings often add up to thousands of dollars over the life of a system.

-The solar design engineer will need to know the following to confirm your backup system design:
+The generator engineer will need to know the following to confirm your backup system design:

-- Roof or yard space: Where will the solar panels go?
+- Roof or yard space: Where will the solar panels or traditional generator go?
 Is there shading or any aesthetic requirement?

 - Backup equipment: a small protected utility/garage space for the power equipment